devversion/ng-trello/docs/step-8.md

 service to open the edit talk dialog.
 In order to launch the dialog, we need to inject the `MatDialog` service in our `AppComponent`.

-While being at it, we also implement the `editTalk` method that should be called whenever we want to edit a given talk.
+While we're at it, we also implement the `editTalk` method that should be called whenever we want to edit a given talk.

 `src/app/app.component.ts`